Surgery for prostate cancer

 The prostate gland will be examined under a microscope in the laboratory after it has been removed.
 The doctor will check the grade of the cancer cells again. and check that the edges of the prostate are clear of cancer, called 'checking the margins'.

 Positive margins: Cancer cells found at the edge of the prostate.

-The grade of the cancer will be checked again too.
 These tests are used to predict your response to the treatment along with PSA checks.
 Your PSA level should drop within weeks of surgery.

 Side-effects of prostate surgery

 - Urinary problems